irdest/irdest/docs/developer/src/technical/specification.md

 When a live connection exists this scorer is used.
 A connection is considered "live" when the router has received an address announcement from the recipient address in the last 10 seconds.

-Because announcements are re-broadcast every 2 seconds this gives some leniance to "network wobbles" and very temporary connection drop-outs.
+Because announcements are re-broadcast every 2 seconds this gives some lenience to "network wobbles" and temporary connection drop-outs.

 The live scorer uses both ping latency (calculated based on the signed timestamp in an announcement) and available bandwidth of a given connection.